 I sold high-end LMSs for 13 years and never dreamed there was so much variety in the LMS marketplace.
-As a LMS vendor you get used to competing against the same vendors for the same type of opportunities and it’s easy to ignore the other LMS segments –mainly because the potential segments and opportunities are ignoring you!
+LMS vendors get used to competing against the same vendors for the same type of opportunities, and it’s easy to ignore the other LMS segments –mainly because the potential segments and opportunities are ignoring you!

-As an independent analyst I’ve had the opportunity to review 50 LMS solutions in the last nine months.
+As an independent LMS market analyst and selection consultant, I’ve had the opportunity to review 50 LMS solutions in the last nine months.
 It’s exhilarating to learn about LMS solutions at a much deeper level than I ever could as a competitor.
 I spoke to LMS executives, marketers, sales and technical representatives as well as their clients.
 I watched tutorials, webinars and videos and read project manuals, blogs, case studies and websites.

 I loaded content, consumed content, built curriculums, created business rules, received awards, ran reports, poked and prodded to see what’s out there, how it works, what’s unique and who’s buying it.
 I asked every vendor about their target market, unique value propositions, learning technology trends and their top competitors.